sun510001/RQ_Chatbot/README.md

     ```

 ## Citing Us
-Email me at sqf121@gmail.com for any problems/doubts.
-Further you can raise issues on github, or suggest improvements.
+Please email me at sqf121@gmail.com for any problems/doubts.
+Further, you can raise issues on Github or suggest improvements.
-Please leave a star and cite us if you use our code ,data or report
+Please leave a star and cite us if you use our code, data, or report
 ```script
 @article{RQChatbot,
 author = {Qifan Sun},